DoHerasYang/DoHerasYang.github.io/_posts/2020-02-12-ScalableML.md

 `pyspark.sql.DataFrame.groupBy `

 + This function can <u>delete the repeated variables</u> in each row, so sometimes it can be treated as another way to reduce the complexity of the DataFrame.
-+ The returned varianle's type is `pyspark.sql.group.GroupedData`.
++ The returned variable's type is `pyspark.sql.group.GroupedData`.
 If you want to show the details of this data structure, you should convert this to DataFrame like `count / avg / agg etc functions`.